-Towers would be visible near a swimming beach within the recreational area at Lake Merwin (see Figure 7-10, which shows potentially greater contrast of the line and tower during inclement weather).
+Towers would be visible near a swimming beach within the recreational area at Lake Merwin (see Figure 7-14).
 The new Lewis River crossing and the crossing more to the east that it replaces have similar visual impacts.
 This option does introduce a new right-of-way through rural residential areas southeast of Ariel, which has a higher visual impact than the segments it replaces.
 Visual impact at local sites, such as Lucia Falls and Moulton Falls Park at the East Fork Lewis River, would be moderate due to higher scenic quality and viewer sensitivity because the alternative would have greater contrast against the existing view.
 Potential viewing locations in this area would include rural residential homes and SR 503.